-- Striking a detainee when grasping or pushing him/her would achieve the desired result; - 2.
-Using force against a detainee offering no resistance; and - 3.
-Restraining detainees to fixed objects not designed for restraint.
+- 2. Using a baton to apply choke or "come-along" holds to the neck area; - 3.
+Intentional baton strikes to the head, face, groin, solar plexus, neck, kidneys, or spinal column; - 4.
+Striking a detainee for failing to obey an order; - 5.
+Striking a detainee when grasping or pushing him/her would achieve the desired result; - 6.
+Using force against a detainee offering no resistance. - 7.
+Restraining detainees to fixed objects not designed for restraint